-Instrumental Music - Concert Band/Repertoire (AMR10/20)
+Instrumental Music - Concert Band/Repertoire (AMR10/20) (May or may not be scheduled in 2020-21.)

 These half-credit courses provide opportunities for the motivated instrumentalist to explore concert band repertoire on a broader scale.
 The emphasis in this course is on technique, ensemble playing, and interpretation.
 A large part of the course and course time hinges on performances where students use their skills and abilities outside the classroom.
 Students have the opportunity to improve and grow in their musical abilities during their high school careers.
 Prerequisite: None